Veterinarian Kevin Fitzgerald Plays Not My Job

 SAGAL: You thumped a lot of heads in your time?

-FITZGERALD: No, no, the good thing was if you could talk to them, you'd say, look man, you're going to have breakfast on the county.
+FITZGERALD: No, no. The good thing was if you could talk to them, you say, look, man, you're going to have breakfast on the county.
 Ninety-nine out of a hundred times, you'd talk to them.
 You'd say, go back, you know, be good; don't be naughty.

 SAGAL: You'd actually say that?
-In the middle of a rock and roll concert, some guy drunk or high on whatever, starts rushing the stage and you'd say, don't be naughty.
-And they're like, OK.
+In the middle of a rock 'n' roll concert, some guy, drunk or high on whatever, starts rushing the stage, and you'd say, don't be naughty, and they're like, OK.

-SAGAL: 'Cause I have a 7-year-old daughter; she doesn't go for that.
+SAGAL: Because my - I have a 7-year-old daughter.
+She doesn't go for that.
 You know, she just keeps going.

 FITZGERALD: It's a good story now.

-FITZGERALD: That's the way I'd like to remember it, you know.
+FITZGERALD: It's the way I'd like to remember it, you know.